ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

   \end{aligned}
 $$

-Here the first step is by prop. \ref{EulerLagrangeDerivativeIsDerivationViaAdjointFrechetDerivatives}, the second step is by ... and the third step is
+Here the first step is by prop. \ref{EulerLagrangeDerivativeIsDerivationViaAdjointFrechetDerivatives}, the second step is by prop. \ref{EvolutionaryDerivativeOfEulerLagrangeFormIsFormallySelfAdjoint} and the third step is
 (eq:FrechetDerivativeAsDifferentialOperatorEquality).

 Hence